guardian/coding-exercises/warehouse-robot/README.md

 ## Part three

 We have expanded the robot's grid system to include diagonal tracks.
-Modify the robot's movement so that if it can take advantage of the diagonals.
+Modify the robot's movement so that it can take advantage of the new diagonals.
 We don't want to change all the movement programmes though so don't change the syntax of the commands we send.

+So for example if the robot starts in the south-west corner of the warehouse then issuing the command "E N" should move the robot to the same place as if it moved east once and north once but it should only move once.